mmozeiko/pkg2zip/README.md

     pkg2zip -x -c9 package.pkg

+To keep PSP files in their original EBOOT.PBP format:

+    pkg2zip -p package.pkg

 # Generating zRIF string

 If you have working NoNpDrm license file (work.bin or 6488b73b912a753a492e2714e9b38bc7.rif) you can create zRIF string with `rif2zrif.py` python script: